mitmproxy/mitmproxy/docs/features/passthrough.rst

 There are two important quirks to consider:

-- **In transparent mode, the ignore pattern is matched against the IP and ClientHello SNI host.** While we usually infer the hostname from the Host header if the :option:`--host` argument is passed to mitmproxy, we do not have access to this information before the SSL handshake.
+- **In transparent mode, the ignore pattern is matched against the IP and ClientHello SNI host.** While we usually infer the hostname from the Host header if the ``--host`` argument is passed to mitmproxy, we do not have access to this information before the SSL handshake.
 If the client uses SNI however, then we treat the SNI host as an ignore target.
 - In regular mode, explicit HTTP requests are never ignored. [#explicithttp]_ The ignore pattern is applied on CONNECT requests, which initiate HTTPS or clear-text WebSocket connections.